STulling/YBlade-Lasercutting/README.md

 # YBlade (Lasercutting) - QBlade to lasercutting svg

-Simple script that takes [QBlade](https://http://www.q-blade.org/) blade description and constructs the blade as lasercutting paths:
+Simple script that takes [QBlade](https://http://www.q-blade.org/) blade description and constructs the blade as lasercutting paths in svg.
+It includes tally marks to keep track of the order of the blades (since svg text to paths was being wonky) and vent holes to prevent balooning.
+It also includes a kerf testing print that will help with figuring out which kerf offset you would want to use for a snug fit.

 <img src="./bladeExample2/ribs.svg" style="width:100%;height:600px;">